Alumnus sends homemade treat to rooks living in his former room in Alumni Hall

 Using a fork, pierce the bars’ tops several times.

 Warm ½ cup peanut butter.
 Blend in confectioner’s sugar to make a spreadable mixture (amount of sugar will depend on which brand of peanut butter you use).

 Spread evenly over baked ingredients.

-Melt 6 to 8 oz. of semi-sweet chocolate bits with 1 tsp shortening.
+Melt 6 to 8 ounces of semisweet chocolate bits with 1 tsp. shortening.